List of criminal organizations in DC Comics: O.G.R.E. II

-First appearing in Aquaman (vol. 4) #9 (August 1992) and within the context of the DC Universe, the second incarnation of O.G.R.E. (short for the Ocean Going Resource Exchange and also referred to as the Exchange) is a corporate extension of Merrevale Oil created by Jordan Wylie.
+First appearing in Aquaman (vol. 4) #9 (August 1992) and within the context of the DC Universe, the second incarnation of O.G.R.E. (short for the Ocean Going Resource Exchange and also referred to as the "Exchange") is a corporate extension of Merrevale Oil created by Jordan Wylie.
 Publicly presenting itself as an environmental firm, its actual activities bring it into conflict with Aquaman and the Sea Devils.
 This results in Wylie being removed from public positions at Merrevale and the Exchange.

+Oblivion Front

+The Oblivion Front, whose forces were clad in blue, red, and gold armor, was "a terrorist splinter group" led by Dominion (Dominique Duchamp).
+Dominion herself wore a similar, less-armored costume and had a scar down the right side of her face.
+Dominion later led the Oblivion Front in an assault during which they intended to raid a weapons vault.
+Instead, the entire group was taken down by Gunfire.
+They first appeared in Showcase '94 #1.

+Ocean Master's robot duplicates

+When Atlanna was driven mad and sought the death of her son Aquaman, she aligned with Ocean Master who had robot duplicates of his brother's most dangerous foes produced.
+Such included Black Manta, Scavenger, Fisherman, Shark, Starro, Marine Marauder, Captain Demo, and Seaquake.

+Old Gods of Evil

+Founded by Lokee, the Old Gods of Evil was a faction in the Urgrund civil war.
+At the climax of the war when the planet was split in two, Yuga Khan lead and founded Apokolips.

 Omega

 The murders of several foreign intelligence agents led Batman on an international search for answers.
 In the course of the case, Batman learned of the abduction of Hungarian physicist Lucas Nagy and eventually pieced together clues that indicated that a terrorist organization known as Omega had forced him to build a 20-megaton nuclear bomb.
 When the terrorists threatened Gotham City with a nuclear holocaust, Batman's own experiences seemed to back up their claims.
 Eventually, Batman discovered that Omega's leader had manipulated everyone.
 Unable to force Nagy to create such a bomb, the leader realized that no one would know whether Omega truly had a bomb and set out to convince everyone that it did exist, with Batman as "Omega's prime witness".
 Their only appearance is in Batman #281-283.